-With normal vein function, there are valves that open and close, helping to circulate blood through the body.
-Patients who suffer from vein disorders have veins that are dilated and valves that do not function properly.
-As a result, blood flows in the wrong direction and causes bulges which appear as varicose veins and spider veins.
+With normal vein function, some valves open and close, helping to circulate blood through the body.
+Patients with vein disorders have dilated veins and valves that do not function properly.
+As a result, blood flows in the wrong direction and causes bulges that appear as varicose veins and spider veins.

-Today’s treatments for varicose veins, spider veins and other vein disorders are convenient, minimally invasive and practically pain free.
-In fact, most patients who undergo treatment for varicose veins resume their normal activities that same day.
+Today’s varicose, spider, and other vein disorders treatments are convenient, minimally invasive, and practically pain-free.
+In fact, most patients undergoing varicose veins treatment resume their normal activities that same day.

 Causes of Vein Disease